breadcrumb.ecName

 • Preparing presentations for the working group meetings

-• Reflecting solutions and preparing possible recommendations
+• Reflecting on solutions and preparing possible recommendations

 • Preparing guidance documents and toolkits for different levels of regional policy management